molinfo-vienna/CDPKit/README.md

 will install CDPKit in the `/opt` directory of your system (a different install location can be specified by a `-DCMAKE_INSTALL_PREFIX=<INSTALL-DIR>` argument on the `cmake` command line).

-#### Installation via pip (python bindings only)
+#### Installation via the `pip` command (installs CDPL Python bindings only)
-For an installation of CDPKit via pip please follow the steps below:
+`pip` will perform an on-the-fly compilation of the sources (may take some time) to build and install the CDPL Python bindings.
+Please follow the steps below:

 1. **Build Requirements and Dependencies**
 - C++11 compliant compiler (mandatory)
-- boost-devel C++ libraries (V >= 1.63, mandatory)
+- boost-devel (V >= 1.63, mandatory)
+- python-devel and Python interpreter (V >= 3.6, mandatory)
+- Qt5-devel (optional)
+- cairo-devel (V >= 1.14, optional)
-- python-devel 3.x (optional)
+- sqlite-devel V3 (optional)

-2. **Install CDPKit via pip from Github URL**
+2. **Install CDPL Python bindings via `pip` under specification of the Github repository URL**
 ```
 > pip install git+https://github.com/molinfo-vienna/CDPKit.git
 ```

-2. **Install CDPKit via pip from source folder**
+2. **Install CDPL Python bindings via `pip` under specification of a local directory containing the CDPKit sources**

-Change you path to the CDPKit source folder and run from within the folder:
+Change your CWD to the CDPKit source code folder and then from within the folder run:
 ```
 > pip install .
 ```